stnlabz/sentinel-mvc/README.md

 # sentinel-mvc
 The Sentinel Project in MVC Format

+**Current Version**: 1.8.2

-Utilizes the Data controllers of the Indicia MVC project
+Utilizes the Data controllers of the Chaos MVC project

 - Gathers intelligence from the STN-Labz API
 - Auto blocks on known bad IP's